rahil1202/rahil1202/README.md

 *   🌍  I'm based in Gujarat, India
 *   🖥️  See my portfolio at [here](http://rahil-vahora.netlify.app)
 *   ✉️  You can contact me at [rahilisvahora@gmail.com](mailto:rahilisvahora@gmail.com)
-*   🧠  I'm learning Full stack devlopment and Andriod Development
+*   🧠  I'm currently learning Full stack devlopment and Andriod Development
 *   ⚡  Lemme tell you all a secret, I am a Batman

   ### Skills